grantchatterton/do-functions-cli/README.md

 A CLI tool to streamline working with DigitalOcean Serverless Functions.

+### NOTE: This project has no affiliation with [do-functions](https://github.com/mrbrianevans/do-functions), but was heavily inspired by it.
+I will likely end up incorporating some of the features of that project into this one.

 ## Features

 - Create new function packages via an interactive `create` command